Jewish American Heritage Month

+History

+JAHM traces its origins to federal initiatives that started in 1980, when Congress enacted Public Law 96–237 requesting the President to proclaim April 21–28, 1980 as Jewish Heritage Week.
+This specific week in April was chosen because it coincides with some noteworthy dates in Jewish history, such as the anniversary of the Warsaw Ghetto Uprising, Solidarity Sunday for Soviet Jewry, Israeli Independence Day, and commemoration days for the Victims and Survivors of the Holocaust.
+Subsequently, President Jimmy Carter issued Proclamation No. 4752, formally establishing the event.

+Between 1981 and 1990, Congress passed annual public laws asking each the President in office to proclaim Jewish Heritage Week.
+Presidents indeed issued the requested proclamations.

+In 1998, President Bill Clinton issued Proclamation No. 7087, marking both Jewish Heritage Week and Israel's 50th anniversary.
+Jewish Heritage Week in 2004 was also the 350th anniversary of Jewish life in North America as Jewish refugees first arrived in North America (to New Amsterdam, now New York City) in 1654.
+This led to congressional and executive discussion regarding the expansion of Jewish Heritage Week into a month, which happened two years later.

-President George W. Bush first proclaimed the month on April 20, 2006, as a result of cooperation with Sen. Arlen Specter (R-PA), as well as the Jewish Museum of Florida and the South Florida Jewish Community.
+In April 2006, President George W. Bush announced that May 2006 would be considered Jewish American Heritage Month.
+The announcement followed cooperation with Sen. Arlen Specter (R-PA), the Jewish Museum of Florida and South Florida Jewish Community for a celebration of Jewish Americans and Jewish American Heritage.
 Since then, annual proclamations have been made by Presidents Bush, Obama, Trump, and Biden.

-In 2020 the National Museum of American Jewish History in Philadelphia repositioned Jewish American Heritage Month to empower communities across the country to celebrate the inspiring history of Jewish people in America; educate diverse public audiences about Jewish culture; and spark crucial conversations about the American Jewish present and future.

 Purpose

-In April 2006, President George W. Bush announced that May 2006 would be considered Jewish American Heritage Month.
-The announcement followed urging by the Jewish Museum of Florida and South Florida Jewish Community for a celebration of Jewish Americans and Jewish American Heritage.

-The president wanted to proclaim a month that would recognize the more than 350-year history of Jewish contributions to America and the American culture.
 On February 14, 2006, Congress issued House Concurrent Resolution 315 which stated:

 "Resolved ... that Congress urges the President to issue each year a proclamation calling on State and local governments and the people of the United States to observe an American Jewish History Month with appropriate programs, ceremonies, and activities."

 The concurrent resolution (i.e., a non-binding legislative measure that lacks the force of law, appropriate when a law is not necessary—such as awards or recognitions) was passed unanimously, first in the United States House of Representatives in December 2005 and later in the United States Senate in February 2006.

 The Jewish American Heritage Month Coalition states that, "JAHM also enables the exploration of the meaning of religious pluralism, cultural diversity, and participation in American civic culture."

 According to Library of Congress hosted website, JewishHeritageMonth.gov, May was chosen as the month of Jewish American Heritage Month because of the successful 350th Anniversary Celebration of Jews in America marking the Jewish arrival in New Amsterdam.

-In 2020, the National Museum of American Jewish History successfully pivoted Jewish American Heritage Month to online programming and launched a website with the support of more than 50 organizations around the country, forging ahead even in the era of COVID-19.
+In 2020, the National Museum of American Jewish History in Philadelphia successfully pivoted Jewish American Heritage Month to online programming due to the COVID-19 pandemic.
+It launched a special website with the support of more than 50 organizations nationwide, allowing the commemoration to continue despite COVID-19 restrictions.
+The initiative also meant to educate diverse public audiences about Jewish culture, and foster conversations about the American Jewish present and future.